Submission guidelines

 Questions regarding submissions can be sent to editor.csu@gmail.com.

-Logo Design by Renee Haptonstall
+Logo design by Renee Haptonstall

-© 2022 Greyrock Review
+© 2024 Greyrock Review

 All rights reserved.
-No part of this publication may be reproduced, in
+No part of this publication may be reproduced,

 Printed in the United States.

-Graduate Advisor Anna Emerson
+Graduate Advisor Abi Nelson

 Faculty Advisor Stephanie G’Schwind